 When you think of Barcelona, you’ll probably imagine Gaudí’s modernist architecture, sunny Barceloneta Beach, or the historic Gothic Quarter.
 Sure, those are amazing cultural highlights, but did you know that there was a little piece of rainforest in Barcelona?
 It may be a little unexpected, but I’m definitely not kidding.
 Read on to find out where to visit this indoor forest!

-the CosmoCaixa Science Museum: A Rainforest in Barcelona?
+The CosmoCaixa Science Museum: A Rainforest in Barcelona?

 Where: The CosmoCaixa Museum in Barcelona

 This rainforest in Barcelona is actually hidden at the CosmoCaixa science museum, at the edge of the city.
 You’ve probably never heard of it, but that’s about to change.
-I’m personally proclaiming this museum a must-see destination for any city trip to Barcelona!
+I’m personally proclaiming that this museum is a must-see destination for any city trip to Barcelona!
 Besides, most tourists stick to the historic town center, so it’s never too crowded at the museum.
 It’s not just educational, but even relaxing to walk around and have a look at the exhibits.

-Museum MAsterpiece: The Flooded Forest
+Museum Masterpiece: The Flooded Forest

 The flooded forest doubles as an aquarium when you step out of the greenhouse.
 The glass walls allow you to see all the creatures living under the surface of the water, like alligators and tortoises.
 On the benches along the glass walls were people making sketches and peacefully watching the fish swimming by.
 The place really calmed me down.
 It think it’s one of my favourite spots in Barcelona.